openjdk/guide/src/guide/jbs-jdk-bug-system.md

 #### Is it a Bug or an Enhancement?

 To decide whether an issue is a bug or an enhancement is not always straight forward.
-The basic distinction is not complex; If the detected behavior breaks the specification, it's a bug.
+The basic distinction is not complex.
+If the detected behavior breaks the specification, it's a bug.
 If the intended behavior changes the specification, it's an enhancement.
 To make the right choice in reality, it might help to consider a few things:

 - Is there a failing test?
 :   Provided you didn't just write the test and are doing test-driven development, a failing test is usually a sign of a bug.
 Something that used to work is now failing.
 The bug could be either in the JDK or in the test, but something is broken if a test is failing, and that should be classified as a bug.